 Sustained achievement of 85% 62 day standard (4.1) Review Nov 16 Jan 17 March 17 DPI 62 day backlog reduction currently off trajectory.
 Implementation of 'Next Steps' for cancer patients in key tumour sites to start end February 2016.
 Sustainable ability to meet the 62 day standard will not be achieved until the Trust has 2 consecutive months with no outliers.
 Actions below and mitigating steps outlined to support in achieving this.
 Continued medical outliers over winter in January, 62 day performance improved continue to improve in January.
 Adjusted backlog at 40 The trust has not yet achieved 2 consecutive months without any outliers.
-Cancer activity continues to be prioritised with the backlog continunig at its lowest rate.
+Cancer activity continues to be prioritised with the backlog continuning at its lowest rate.
+105 bed deficit, closing bed capacity gap required to avoid cancellations on the day.
+Bridging plan to achieve in place.
 3 Development of ITU additional capacity plan including increased frequency of step downs.
-(4.1) Review Sept 16- Jan 17- March 17 HofOps ITAPS Daily escalation of predicted surgical and medical step down at Gold Command to aid discharges.
+(4.1) Review Sept 16 Jan 17 March 17 HofOps ITAPS Daily escalation of predicted surgical and medical step down at Gold Command to aid discharges.
 Plan to open additional physical beds pending nurse staffing recruitment.
 Continuing to actively pursue recruitment opportunities for both medical and nursing to get additional beds open at the LRI.
-Cancellations for February at 15 compared to year to date average of 22 3 Development of plan for closing the known theatre capacity Gap in 16/17 (4.3) Review Jan 17 Feb 17 March 17 COO to allocate Trust wide decision to cease all WLI's that do not result in financial balance to support Trust financial delviery.
-Top down plan to adress gap to reduce backlog being worked through with CMG HoOPS.
-Plan to incorperate the 2017/18 D&C currently being formalised and worked through.
-3 Serving Activity query Notices to the commissioners (4.4) Review Nov 16 Apr 17 DPI Reviewed at Monthly Cancer RTT board with commissioners.
+Continuing to actively pursue recruitment opportunities for both medical and nursing to get additional beds open at the LRI.
+March Cancellations 4 3 Development of plan for closing the known theatre capacity Gap in 16/17 (4.3) Review Jan 17 Feb 17 March 17 Complete COO to allocate Demand and capacity work for 2017/18 completed.
+Capacity available pending increase of beds to increase ACPL.
+5 Serving Activity query Notices to the commissioners (4.4) Review Nov 16 Apr 17 DPI Reviewed at Monthly Cancer RTT board with commissioners.
 New Planned Care Delivery Group chaired by DPI to start from January 2017.
 Aim of demand management, Referral Management Hub - including the use of PRISM.
 Low Priority Treatments left shift - to maximise community facilities.
 Reduced referrals resulting from demand management will have a downstream impact unlikely to realised until start of 2017/18.
 3